Shopify/polaris/polaris.shopify.com/content/design/depth/creating-depth.md

           <Do>
             ![The bottom of the search results card, featuring a grey background that contains secondary information.](/images/design/depth/creating/depth-creating-14@2x.png)

-            Use a gray background to deemphasize contained information.
+            Use a gray background to de-emphasize contained information.
 This will divert merchants’ attention towards more important information, as the muted background visually recedes, pushing the contained content into the background.
           </Do>
           <Do>
             ![A table with products, featuring an outline container and outline dividers between rows.](/images/design/depth/creating/depth-creating-15@2x.png)

             Use outlines to contain a group of information that needs to be emphasized.
-This will make that container stand out from the rest of the interface, drawing merchant’s attention to the grouped elements.
+This will make the container stand out from the rest of the interface, drawing merchant’s attention to the grouped elements.
             The outlined container creates an illusion of depth, suggesting that the contained content is elevated above the primary interface layer.
           </Do>
           <Grid areas={{ xs: ['a a a a a a', 'b b b b b b'], lg: ['a a a a a a b b b b b b'] }}>